 - The area you serve within your mission – whether that’s a program or department – gets exposure, and with that, internal and external advocates

 - You’ll meet some very interesting people and have some fun diversion from your daily routine

 - Your experience in aiding revenue generation will make you a more valuable person in the organization.
 Back to that theater analogy.
 Who is more valuable to a theater?
 An extra in a play or an actor who can sing and dance?

 Now, sing, dance, and have fun by sustaining your nonprofit’s mission and your own career with your support of fundraising!

 If you’re ready to learn more about fundraising, then why not check out Navigating the Unknown.
 The data from our nationwide survey of donors and nonprofits can help you plan a fundraising future for your nonprofit with confidence.

-And if you want to learn more about how learning about fundraising can help boost your career, sign up for Matt’s webinar on June 17th!
+And if you want to learn more about how learning about fundraising can help boost your career, watch Matt’s free webinar!